ggcarrots/django-carrots/source/python_xmas_tree.rst

     >>> x.center(9)
     '   Ala   '

-And one more important function of each class - it can create an object with its attributes (so called, “instance”):
+And one more important function of a class - it can create a new object of the type it describes.
+This is called called "an instance" of a class:

     >>> int()
     0